Salome with the Head of Saint John the Baptist

 Oil on panel

-The Bible's gospel of Mark recounts how King Herod, captivated by the dancing of his stepdaughter, Salome, offered her any reward.
-At her mother's urging, Salome requested the head of John the Baptist, who had criticized her mother's marriage.
-Like other Renaissance paintings of this subject, the beautiful faces of Salome and John belie the brutal violence of decapitation.
-This painting, its contours blurred by delicate shadows, is one of the works by Luini most indebted to Leonardo da Vinci.
+The Bible recounts how King Herod, captivated by the dancing of his stepdaughter, Salome, offered her any reward.
+At her mother’s urging, Salome requested the head of John the Baptist, who had criticized her mother’s marriage.
+During the Renaissance, John’s head on a platter was widely understood to be a symbol for the Host, or sacramental bread in the Christian ritual of the Eucharist.
+Luini executed several paintings of Salome with the head of the Baptist where the beautiful faces belie the brutal violence of decapitation.
+The technique of contours blurred by delicate shadows and the specific facial types reveal the strong influence of Leonardo da Vinci.

 Gift of Mrs. W. Scott Fitz